 4. The (V-)PCF may update the policy decision based on the information provided by the new AMF.

 5. The AMF deploys the access and mobility control policy, which includes storing the Service Area Restrictions, provisioning Service Area Restrictions to the UE and provisioning the RFSP index, UE-AMBR and Service Area Restrictions to the NG-RAN.

+6. If an AF has previously subscribed to an event related with the Policy Control Request Trigger that was met (se step 1), the (V-)PCF sends a respective notification to the AF using Npcf_AMPolicyAuthorization_Notify.

 4.16.2.2 AM Policy Association Modification initiated by the PCF